The Rhythms of Sabbath

 While you have a choice, I wonder if you have heeded God’s call to Sabbath the same way you have to not murder or worship an idol.
 It’s quite blindsiding when you choose to see it listed among the same commands as not sleeping with someone else’s spouse or stealing.
 This matters.
 Giving God one of your days each week matters to the heart of God so much that He esteems it as equal to the other commands.

 But we have a list in our minds, don’t we, of which ones we are comfortable with, and which ones seem, shall we say, optional?
-Keeping the Sabbath seems to sit with honouring our parents or coveting in the “ya, but” camp.
+Keeping the Sabbath seems to sit with honouring our parents or coveting in the 'ya, but' camp.
 There are caveats to these ones, aren’t there?
 Exceptions to the rule?
 I dare say no. Yet here we are.
-Unsure of whether or not that thing will get done or you’ll have time tomorrow if you don’t do just that one thing on the day you promised God to *try* to save for Him.
+Unsure of whether or not that thing will get done or you’ll have time tomorrow if you don’t do just that one thing on the day you promised God to try to save for Him.
 Alas, there’s always next week.

 5. Sabbath is a testimony of obedience and trust.

 Here’s the thing: if you believe that God is who He says He is (and I know you do), and you believe that you are who He says you are (and I know you want to), then He will do what only He can do when you do what He has asked you to do.
-That’s the thing about “trust and obey:” you can’t know the abundance of God’s Kingdom until you engage with it on the terms set out before you.
-And God’s terms are this: He longs to take care of you, to give you gifts (and His are the best--there are no bad ones!); He delights in hanging out with you, listening to you, comforting you, celebrating with you and cheering you on.
+That’s the thing about 'trust and obey': you can’t know the abundance of God’s Kingdom until you engage with it on the terms set out before you.
+And God’s terms are this: He longs to take care of you, to give you gifts (and His are the best - there are no bad ones!); He delights in hanging out with you, listening to you, comforting you, celebrating with you and cheering you on.

 But He also has things to say and would very much like you to take the time to listen.
-In order to do that you will need to set other things aside and trust that He’s not only worth it--but that his sufficiency is beyond need.
+In order to do that you will need to set other things aside and trust that He’s not only worth it - but that his sufficiency is beyond need.
 He is more than enough.
 Sit a while.
 Bend His ear.
 Allow Him to bend yours.
-And whatever you gave up to be in His presence, I promise--*promise--*He’ll make it worth your while and take care of the things you’re fretting about (or at least adjust your perspective).
+And whatever you gave up to be in His presence, I promise - promise - He’ll make it worth your while and take care of the things you’re fretting about (or at least adjust your perspective).

 6. It isn’t a box I tick.
 It’s a thing I long for, and a thing I miss if not observed.